Sakhiya dance

-The dance is lead by the village headsman and generally performed in his house's courtyard.
+The dance is led by the village headsman and generally performed in his house's courtyard.
 The boy's group select a leader called Aguwa Mandariya and an assistant called Pachhuwa Mandariy.
-Similalry, the girl's group select a leader called Guru Mohriyiniya and two assistants called Pachhgihniya.
-On the day of dance, the participants is summoned to avoid evil spirit and the dance is performed in the courtyard of village headsman.
+Similarly, the girl's group select a leader called Guru Mohriyiniya and two assistants called Pachhgihniya.
+On the day of dance, the participants were summoned to avoid evil spirit and the dance is performed in the courtyard of village headsman.